Empower Los Angeles Lodging Industry and transform it into a political force.

 “If a single piece of information is missing, or just written hastily, or if a single card is out of order, our members are subject to criminal prosecution.
 What other business is subject to such harsh penalties for paperwork,” asked Patel.

-The Association is lobbying for a change to the Ordinance, to reduce the penalty from a crime to an infraction and a fine.
+The Association is lobbied for a change to the Ordinance, to reduce the penalty from a crime to an infraction and a fine.
 “We appreciate the support of the Asian Pacific American Legal Center, the American Civil Liberties Union, the Eagle Rock Chamber of Commerce, Assemblywoman Nell Soto, and Los Angeles City Councilman Jose Huizar,” said Patel.